THERAPEUTIC PERSONAL MUSIC

-Enjoyment and enrichment are foremost priorities in studying music.
+Enjoyment and enrichment are main priorities in music study.

 Music is a language for self expression.
 Suzanne coaches instrumentalists and vocalists in becoming more authentic, expressive, creative and in love with their music.
 She specializes in creativity with music, such as Hearing Your Own Music.
 She also assists musicians in recovering from past, negative experiences with music.

-She fosters well-rounded musicianship in beginning to advanced piano which, depending on the student's goals, can include skills of playing by ear, music theory, improvisation, composition and arranging, in a variety of music styles and genres.
+She fosters well-rounded musicianship with beginning to advanced piano which, depending on students' goals, may include skills of playing by ear, music theory, improvisation, composition and arranging, in a variety of music styles and genres.

-Lessons are custom made for the student's goals and tastes.
+Lessons are custom designed for students' goals and tastes.
 Suzanne recognizes that music students possess an innate connection with music and music is a language for self expression and self enrichment.
 The job of teacher/coach is to nurture a student's talent and tastes and foster their musical development by providing resources and skills to cultivate well-rounded musicianship enabling students to express themselves with confidence and ease.